mb-ost/curso_ebac_full_stack_java/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-## [0.0.4] - 2022-11-28
+## [0.0.6] - 2022-11-29

 ### Added

+- Created html-aula-6 branch
+- Created forms.html HTML page example

+### Fixed

+- README.MD dates and verson number misstype

+## [0.0.5] - 2022-11-29

+### Added

-- Creation of modulo-html-1 branch/folder to follow along the teacher instructions during class
+- Creation of modulo-html-1 folder to follow along the teacher instructions during class
 - Created lists HTML page example

 ### Changed

-- Merged html-aula-3 branch to main branch
+- Merged html-aula-4 branch to main branch
 - Lesson based versoning of the code will now will no longer be saved on main branch

 ### Removed